SpicyLemon/SpicyLemon/bash_fun/generic/README.md

 ### `tee_strip_colors.sh`

-Function/script for outputting a stream, and also stripping the color control sequences before appending it to a file.
+[tee_strip_colors.sh](tee_strip_colors.sh) - Function/script for outputting a stream, and also stripping the color control sequences before appending it to a file.

 The output that goes to stdout will still contain colors, but the color information will be removed as the file is created.